What is Outcome-Based Education? A Complete Guide for Educators in 2025

 To put it simply, OBE addresses two fundamental questions:

 By defining learning outcomes clearly in advance, OBE ensures that every lecture, lab session, and assessment activity is purposefully aligned with the ultimate goal: preparing students to succeed in real-world scenarios.
-This alignment also ensures that educators can track progress, intervene when necessary, and provide targeted support to help all students achieve the desired competencies.
+This alignment also ensures that educators can track progress, intervene when necessary, and provide targeted support to help all students achieve the desired competencies, enhancing engineering education and advancing higher education in India.

 Key Components of OBE